-It is still cheaper than Western Europe
+1. It is still cheaper than Western Europe

-Unfortunately, the Communist mentality is still present in these countries, so you do not have to be disappointed if you don’t receive each time a smile in shops or restaurants.
+Unfortunately, the Communist mentality is still present in these countries, so you do not have to be disappointed if you don’t receive a smile each time in shops or restaurants.

-In Eastern Europe the food is great!
+3. In Eastern Europe, the food is great!